moses1252/Kings-Corners/README.md

 --log

+--2-8-2023
+90% functional
+Player can now place a card in an empty pile, and a king can be put down in an empty king pile.
+The player can also move piles if the move is valid.
+Still needs to be debugged
+ArrayIndexOutOfBoundsException when kings corner pile has a total of 3 cards

 --2-7-2023
 Project is more
 Taking turns now works, piles are now properly updated when a player adds a card.